Small Business Insurance: A Strategic Guide

 Average premiums range from $500 to $3,000 per year depending on your profession, revenue, and coverage limits.

-Commercial auto insurance covers vehicles owned, leased, or used by your business.
+Commercial auto insurance (learn about fleet insurance for small businesses) covers vehicles owned, leased, or used by your business.
 It provides liability coverage for accidents caused by your employees, plus physical damage coverage for your own vehicles.
 Personal auto policies specifically exclude vehicles used for business purposes, which means any company-owned car, truck, or van needs a separate commercial auto policy.
 Consider key person insurance to protect your business against the loss of critical employees.

 If your employees drive their personal vehicles for work (deliveries, client visits, job sites), you also need hired and non-owned auto coverage, which is typically added as an endorsement to your commercial auto or general liability policy.